bchareyre/yade-mpi/doc/sphinx/installation.rst

 For using more extended parameters of cmake, please follow the corresponding documentation on `https://cmake.org/documentation <https://cmake.org/documentation/>`_.

-.. warning:: To provide Qt4->Qt5 migration one needs to provide an additional option USE_QT5.
- This option should be ON or OFF according to the Qt version, which was used to compile libQGLViewer.
-On Debian/Ubuntu operating systems libQGLViewer of version 2.6.3 and higher are compiled against Qt5 (for other operating systems refer to the package archive of your distribution), so if you are using such version, please switch this option ON.
-Otherwise, if you mix Qt-versions a ``Segmentation fault`` will appear just after Yade is started.
-To provide necessary build dependencies for Qt5, install ``python-pyqt5 pyqt5-dev-tools`` instead of ``python-qt4 pyqt4-dev-tools``.

 If cmake finishes without errors, you will see all enabled and disabled options at the end.
 Then start the actual compilation process with::